meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 The changes in this CIP are initially implemented as changes to the Amulet Rules configuration where possible, and changes to the Splice code where necessary.
-In the future, the Splice code might be further simplified by completely removing the logic for handling CC fees.
+In the future, the Splice code might be further simplified by completely removing the logic for charging CC fees on transfers.

-### Remove Canton Coin Fees
+### Remove Canton Coin fees

 Change the Amulet Rules configuration parameters as follows: